 About 20 percent of breast cancers are noninvasive.
 Ductal carcinoma in situ is a cancerous growth in a breast duct.
 Lobular carcinoma in situ is a little different.
 Signaled by abnormal cells in the lobules of the breast, it's considered to be a marker for cancer rather than an actual cancer.
 It isn't dangerous in its own right, but it increases your chances of developing an invasive cancer in either breast at some point in your life, so the breast without the carcinoma in situ should also be watched.
-Depending on the size and location of a tumor, noninvasive breast cancer can be treated with a mastectomy, breast-conserving surgery, or a lumpectomy, followed by radiation therapy, hormone therapy, or both, to ward off potential invasive cancer.

 Other ways to classify breast cancer